-Your first visit will be between 8 and 10 weeks with our Physician Assistant, Mrs. Leigh Florio, or Dr. Hines and it will take approximately 90 minutes.
-A Licensed PN or CMA will review your past history and provide comprehensive educational counseling.
+Your first visit will be between 8 and 10 weeks with one of our physician assistants, and it will take approximately 90 minutes.
+A CMA will review your past history and provide comprehensive educational counseling.
 Please bring a list of questions you may be concerned about and both the nurse and provider will discuss them with you.

 To determine your approximate due date, please use our Due Date Calculator.

 - Prenatal education and counseling

 - Vaginal Cultures

 Blood work will include: Complete blood count (CBC) to measure for infection and anemia.
 Maternal blood type and Rh factor, antibody screen, to evaluate your resistance to German measles, syphilis, glucose level, and screen for hepatitis B. We request that you have a HIV screening blood test if you have not had one recently.
 Research has shown that pregnant women who are HIV positive will be less likely to transmit the HIV virus to their baby if they are treated with ATZ.
 Cystic fibrosis carrier testing is also offered at this visit.

 Insurance and financial counseling will also be done when you arrive at the office for your first visit.

 Your future visits will be scheduled as follows